William Morrow | 2013

 Anyone who’s tried to abduct a child – and we’ve all been there – knows that it’s not an easy task.
 And Manx, who is a creepy old vampire-esque creature crossed with a sinister Pied Piper, is not exactly the most enticing stranger to talk to.
 Even if he had puppies I wouldn’t talk to him.
 Even if he was holding my husband hostage.
 Sorry sweetie, enjoy Christmasland!
 So, Manx, in all his infinite wisdom, knows that he needs help.
 He enlists the weirdest fucking character I’ve ever read, Bing.
 Bing uses psychotropic drugs to help with the kidnap process, and has earned the nickname The Gas Mask Man.

-Only problem is, after his body is autopsied, it disappears from the morgue.
+The only problem is after his body is autopsied, it disappears from the morgue.

 I think this is probably the longest novel I’ve read outside of Outlander.
 And I’ve come to a decision.
 I’m not a 700-page-epic-novel kind of girl.
 And that reflects in my rating.